mgechev/guess-next/README.md

 };
 ```

-We set value of the `webpack` property of the object literal we set as value to `module.exports`.
+We set the value of the `webpack` property of the object literal we set as value to `module.exports`.
 We set it to a function which alters the `GuessPlugin` to the `config.plugins` array.
 Notice that we check if Next.js has invoked webpack on the server and we return.

-As value of the `GA` property we set a Google Analytics View ID.
-At build time, Guess.js will open a browser and try to get a read-only access to extract a report and use it for the predictive analytics.
+As a value of the `GA` property, we set a Google Analytics View ID.
+At build time, Guess.js will open a browser and try to get read-only access to extract a report and use it for the predictive analytics.

 *Note that Google Analytics is not the only provider you can use to provide the user navigation report that Guess.js uses.
 In this example application we provide the report from a JSON file.*

 As part of the object literal we also set `runtime.delegate: true` since we want to delegate the prefetching logic to Next.js.
 Finally, we set `routeProvider: false`.
-This hints Guess.js that it shouldn't parse the application and instead, it'd rely to Next.js for providing the routing information.
+This hints Guess.js that it shouldn't parse the application and instead, it'd rely on Next.js for providing the routing information.

 ### Prefetch Pages